-The headlight switch (1) is used to turn the headlights ON $(\stackrel{\wedge}{\Rightarrow})$ or OFF $(\bullet)$ .
-To operate, turn the switch to ON $(\stackrel{\wedge}{\Rightarrow})$ or OFF $(\bullet)$ .
+The headlight switch (1) is used to turn the headlights and assist headlight ON (%) or OFF (\bullet) .
+To operate, turn the switch to ON (%) or OFF (\bullet) .

-Headlight Dimmer Switch ■ D ■ D
+Headlight Dimmer Switch

-The headlight dimmer switch (2) is used to change between the high and low beams of the headlight.
-To operate, turn the switch to HI (≣D) for high beam, LO (≣D) for low beam.
+The headlight dimmer switch (2) is used to change between the high and low beams of the headlight and to activate the assist headlight.
+To operate, turn the switch to HI ($\mathbb{E}D$) for high beam headlights and to activate the assist headlight.
+Turn the switch to LO ($\mathbb{E}D$) for low beam headlights and to deactivate the assist headlight.

-Recoil Starter (TRX420FM1 with recoil starter only)
+Recoil Starter (TRX520FM1 with recoil starter only)